 In addition to the sense of satisfaction that comes from passing on your knowledge and expertise to the newest generation of nurses, a career as a nurse educator has very tangible advantages.
-According to the BLS, nursing instructors and teachers at junior colleges earn a median annual salary of $65,780.
-Those who teach at colleges, universities, and professional schools earn even more, with a reported median annual salary of $72,210 between state and private institutions in 2017.
+According to the BLS, nursing instructors and teachers at junior colleges earned a median annual salary of $71,260 in 2017.
+Those who teach at colleges, universities and professional schools earn even more, averaging a reported median annual salary of $72,210 between state and private institutions in 2017.
 As these positions are in such high demand, you'll be poised to take advantage of industry needs.*

 *Job market data from the U.S. Bureau of Labor Statistics Occupational Outlook Handbook is intended to provide insight on occupational opportunities and is not to be construed as a guarantee of salary or job title.
 SNHU cannot guarantee employment.